fu0414/2026-WRO-Future_Emgineering-LCDMC/README.md

 - metal gear servo
 - 10A mosfet motor driver
 - 7.4V 5200mah 25C Bettery
-- 3D printed mounting board
+- 3D printed mounting board(you can find their STL files in the [models] section)
 - orin nano 8GB

 ## Team Photo